mboola/mboola/README.md

 ###

-<p align="left">🎯 My current goal i to learn all I can about Computer Engineering, focusing on software development.<br>✨ Creating and testing programs is what i´d like to do as my career.<br>🎲 Fun fact: I learned by myself how to make games in Unity and I worked on one one whole year ^^.</p>
+<p align="left">🎯 My current goal is to learn all I can about Computer Engineering, focusing on software development.<br>✨ Creating and testing programs is what I´d like to do as my career.<br>🎲 Fun fact: I learned by myself how to make games in Unity^^.</p>

 ###